simondilhas/practice_circle/docs/howto/organize/facilitate_sessions.md

    - Only practical feedback is recorded publicly.

 2. **Neutrality**
-   - Facilitator’s opinions, politics, and beliefs stay outside the session.
+   - Facilitator's opinions, politics, and beliefs stay outside the session.

 3. **Rotation**
    - Each Circle member should facilitate at least once per cycle.